 - Review Your Budget And Define Priorities – If you have never budgeted before, list all of your expenses and break them down into categories of needs and wants.
 Be realistic in your assessment.
 If you do have a budget, look it over again to see if any needs should be redefined as wants.

 - Revise Your Budget – Reset your budget for the freeze period in detail, eliminating all wants.
-Make sure that the essentials bills such as utilities and your credit card minimums are paid – but see if some things you consider essential can be delayed without harm.
+Make sure that the essential bills such as utilities and your credit card minimums are paid – but see if some things you consider essential can be delayed without harm.
 For example, you may be able to put a contract service on hold for a month without canceling it.
+Make sure you don't miss any required payments in doing this, as late payments can hurt your credit for years to come.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 - Plan For Alternatives – Removing the wants requires finding alternatives for the freeze period.
 For example, eliminate all eating out and go through your pantry/refrigerator/freezer to plan meals.
 What is the lowest amount of extra purchases you can make to get through that period?